 Broken Bones in South Carolina Car Accidents

 Essentially, any bone in the body can be fractured or broken as a result of a car wreck.
-The breaks are typically caused by the force of the crash, the body being hit with external objects, being thrown forward or backward in an unnatural way, having the limbs and bones twisted or bent unnaturally, being thrown from the car or by being crushed in the crash.
+The breaks are typically caused by the force of the crash, the body being hit with external objects, being thrown forward or backward in an unnatural way, having the limbs and bones twisted or bent unnaturally, being thrown from the car, or being crushed in the crash.

 While any bone could break depending upon the specifics of the crash, some of the most common bones susceptible to fractures caused by car wrecks include: